wbcomdesigns/buddypress-group-moderation/README.md

 ## Features

-- All newly created groups are automatically set to "pending" status
+- All newly created groups are automatically set to "hidden" status
 - Admins receive notifications when new groups are created
 - Admins can approve or reject pending groups from a dedicated admin page
 - Group creators are notified when their group is approved or rejected